 This on-farm data infrastructure will allow ISU to use the latest advances in super-computing and quantitative modeling to forecast best management practices and demonstrate how Iowa farmers can maximize efficiency of their dynamic operations.

 - Design and deploy a system of hundreds of on-farm scientifically robust nitrogen fertilizer rate trials every year through a public-private partnership.

 - Develop a nitrogen rate trial database that enables researchers to understand and interpret how various crop systems, genetics, soil types, and weather-years affect optimum nitrogen fertilizer rates.
 The database will ensure farmer anonymity and translate data into a public-facing tool (Objective 3) that allows all Iowans to observe rational nitrogen rates.

 - Update and enrich nitrogen recommendations with a dynamic benchmarking tool that allows users to move beyond the average by identifying the genetic, environment, management, and weather factors behind each trial.

 - Develop a forecasting tool that predicts cropping systems dynamics across soil types and weather years, allowing farmers to respond to current conditions.

 - Develop a hindcasting tool that allows farmers to compare what they did to what they could have done.

-We are currently recruiting farmers, certified crop advisers, and custom fertilizer applicators for 2023 trials.
+We are currently recruiting farmers, certified crop advisers, and custom fertilizer applicators for 2024 trials.
 To learn more, sign up here and someone will follow up with you.